257 Reasons to Live: Season 2 (2020–21)

+Awards and nominations

+In 2021, the second season of the series won the Russian National Web Industry Awards for Best Streaming Series (less than 24 minutes).

+The series was selected for the official competition of the 3rd Cannes International Series Festival.
+Lead actress Polina Maksimova won the Canneseries Award for Best Performance at the 2020 festival for her role in the series.

 Release

 257 Reasons to Live premiered on the streaming service START on March 26, 2020.
 START releases 257 Reasons episodes on a weekly basis.

 The series had its TV premiere on TNT on June 8, 2020.

 The first two episodes of the second season premiered on START on November 4, 2020.